 • When you feel comfortable with these single person drills, find a sand box and let go of the kettlebell on the count of 3 at the top of the swing.
 Count out loud and repeat.

 • In the first set, let the kettlebell fly naturally without any attempt to control it.

 • Ask yourself, “What would have happened if I had a partner in front of me?”

 • Progress to controlling the kettlebell and make it flip so that it lands with the bell bottom straight down and the handle straight up.
 This is not as easy as it sounds.

 • Throw straight passes without the kettlebell flipping, making the bell bottom land flat in the sand and the handle straight up.

 • Practice this until you can repeat the steps at will without thinking about them….
 People who put the time into single person drills tend to be better partners to pass with than those who jump right to passing.

-If you would like to be prepared more fully, get the Kettlebell Solo ebook and follow the program in it to be well prepared for the rigors of passing with a partner.
+If you would like to be prepared more fully, get started with the Kettlebell Solo program to be well prepared for the rigors of passing with a partner.